Alerion/django-rpc/docs/tutorial/part2.rst

         def send(self):
             print 'Send!'

-You can see mixin :class:`~rpc.utils.forms.AjaxForm`, it just allows easy get validation errors in dictionary and return then in response.
+You can see mixin :class:`~djangorpc.utils.forms.AjaxForm`, it just allows easy get validation errors in dictionary and return then in response.

 We hope you know how to create page and show this form using Django.